NadavOsh/Virtual-Interface-for-an-Electronics-Store/README.md

 This program implements a **virtual interface for an electronic store** in C.
 It uses multiple libraries, custom data structures, algorithms, and file handling to simulate store operations.

+This program was originally created for an "Lab for Advanced Programing in C" course in HIT.
+The instructions for this project can be found in "instructions" file.
+The project ended up with 100 points.

 ## Features
 - Employee authentication with 3 permission levels
 - Add, remove, and search for items